THE PRODUCT

 DEPLOYMENT

-Ten minutes on infrastructure you already operate.
+About an hour on infrastructure you already operate.

 The second is multi-node Kubernetes — for production deployments at scale.
 Helm chart with values for replica counts, persistent volumes, ingress class, certificate manager integration, external Postgres / Redis / object store endpoints.
 The chart is published in a customer-accessible Helm repository.